NCL Home > Documentation > Graphics > Graphical Interfaces

 Description

 This function creates and draws an XY plot on the given workstation, with two different Y axes represented.
 By default, the tickmarks will point outward.
 The plot id returned is the one that represents the left Y axis.
-The right axis plot id is returned as an atttribute of the return value called "xy2".
+The right axis plot id is returned as an attribute of the return value called "xy2".

 If any of x, y1, or y2 has a _FillValue attribute, this value will be used as a missing value.

-There are other special gsn resources that apply to XY plots.
+There are other special GSN resources that apply to XY plots.
 See the gsn resource page for a full list.

 To maximize the area that the plot is drawn in, set the special resource gsnMaximize to True.